eugenetriguba/bolt/README.md

 ### How is the migration message used?

 All migrations are created on the local filesystem in the format `<version>_<message>`.
 Bolt uses the `<version>` part of the name for keeping track of the migrations and how they should be applied or reverted.
 The `<message>` part is purely informational so you know what that migration is for.

+### What restrictions are there on the custom migration table?

+While you can configure the database table that bolt uses for keeping track of applied migrations, there are restrictions on the name that can be used.
+It must only contain alphanumeric or underscore characters (e.g. `my_custom_table`).
+Furthermore, it _may_ contain one dot (`.`) if you would like to specify a different schema (e.g. `different_schema.my_custom_table`).